sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

   --from-tarball                   Install from tarball.
 Mutually exclusive with
                                    PACKAGE_EXPR and --from-repository
   --skip-cli-plugin-installation   Do not install CLI plugins provided by the
-                                   package on the host OS if the CLI plugin is not mandatory.
+                                   package on the host OS
+                                   Note: In case package CLI is defined as mandatory and this option is beeing used the installation will fail.
   --help                           Show this message and exit
 ```